oracle-livelabs/oci/oci-apm-springboot/01-create-oke/create-oke.md

 ## Introduction

-This workshop uses a Spring Boot based Java microservices as a target application to trace against.
-In this lab, first, you will use Oracle Cloud console to set up an OCI compartment, second, create an Oracle container engine for Kubernetes (OKE) cluster in your tenancy.
-In the Lab 3, you will deploy the application to the OKE.
+This workshop uses Spring Boot-based Java microservices as a target application to trace against.
+In this lab, first, you will use the Oracle Cloud console to set up an OCI compartment, second, create an Oracle container engine for Kubernetes (OKE) cluster in your tenancy.
+In Lab 3, you will deploy the application to the OKE.

 Estimated time: 5 minutes